 Gallatin Vet understands that sometimes a specialist is the best option for diagnosis or treatment of certain conditions.
 We offer in house Montana’s only small animal residency trained surgeon, as well as a traveling internal medicine specialist.
 Consults can also be arranged with veterinary anesthesiologists, oncologists, and radiologists.
 We can arrange appointments for your pet with a certified canine rehabilitator and a certified canine massage therapist.

-Dr. Mark Albrecht is a residency trained surgeon who performs orthopedic and soft tissue surgeries on a referral basis.
+Dr. Jason Wheeler and Dr. Doug Rohn are Board Certified Veterinary Surgeons.
+Dr. Mark Albrecht is a residency trained surgeon they perform orthopedic and soft tissue surgeries on a referral basis.
 Please refer to MVSS for more information.

 Montana Vet Specialists: